Jealousy (2013 film)

-Jealousy (La Jalousie) is a 2013 French drama film directed by Philippe Garrel, starring Louis Garrel and Anna Mouglalis.
+Jealousy (La Jalousie) is a 2013 French drama film co-written and directed by Philippe Garrel, starring Louis Garrel and Anna Mouglalis.
 It was screened in the main competition section at the 70th Venice International Film Festival.
 It is the first installment in Garrel's trilogy of love, the second being In the Shadow of Women (2015) and the third being Lover for a Day (2017).

-Plot
+Synopsis

-An impoverished actor Louis tries to make his girlfriend Claudia a big star.
-But in spite of all his efforts he cannot get her proper roles.
+Louis, an impoverished actor, tries to make his girlfriend Claudia a big star.
+However, in spite of all his efforts, he cannot get her proper roles.
 Eventually she falls in love with another man and cheats on him.